The 5th Year Master’s Degree in Modern Culture and Media

 Submissions to the Graduate School: In addition, the applicant must complete the online application and the 5th-Year Master’s Degree Application Supplement Form.
 Both applications can be obtained from the Graduate School website.
-No letters of recommendation are necessary.
+Two letters of recommendation are required.

 Requirements for the M.A. in the 5th Year Master’s Degree

 Coursework: A total of 8 courses suitable for graduate credit (1000- or 2000- level, including production) and approved by the MCM Director of Graduate Studies.
 None of these may be courses that count towards the undergraduate degree.
 Among these eight courses, candidates are required to take at least one 2000-level MCM course in each of the following areas: